-The Hudson High School Jazz Ensembles consist of 3 traditional big bands with opportunity for small group (combo) experience.
+The Hudson High School Jazz Ensembles consist of 2 traditional big bands with opportunity for small group (combo) experience.
 Each ensemble experiences a varied repertoire of jazz styles from 1900 - today including swing, funk, be-bop, latin and rock.
-All jazz ensembles require an audition at the beginning of each school year.
+All jazz ensembles require an audition.
 All musicians who are enrolled in a music department ensemble playing saxophone, trombone, trumpet, bass, drums, and vocals are eligible for membership.
 Any pianists or guitarists are eligible.

 Select students from Jazz I may be invited to participate in the Hudson High School Jazz Combo, which performs at school, community and local business events.
 The combo consists of piano, drums, bass, plus some combination of trumpet, saxophone and/or trombone.
 They perform a variety of jazz standards.
 A vocalist can also be included.
 If you are interested in having the HHS Jazz Combo perform at your event, please email jazzvp.hhsma at gmail.com